Main content

 Please see series descriptions in contents list for additional information about individual series.

-The Margaret Snyder Papers are organized into twelve series, primarily by organization.
-Files are arranged alphabetically within the first eight series unless otherwise noted, with later additions added at the end.
-Files in series nine through twelve are arranged in their original order as received from the donor.
+The Margaret Snyder Papers are organized into ten series, primarily by organization.
+Files are arranged alphabetically within each series unless otherwise noted.

-Series 7: Interviews contains six minicassettes and sixty audio cassettes from 90 to 120 minutes in length which require appropriate playback machines.
-Access to this material follows the Mudd Manuscript Library policy for preservation and access to audiovisual materials.
-This collection contains materials acquired from a DVD.
+Series 7: Interviews contains six minicassettes and sixty audio cassettes from 90 to 120 minutes in length which require appropriate playback machines. his collection contains materials acquired from a DVD.
 Researchers are responsible for meeting the technical requirements needed to access these materials, including any and all hardware and software.

 This collection was processed by Cheryl Oestreicher in July 2005.
 Finding aid written by Cheryl Oestreicher in July 2005.
 Additional donations added by Mudd Library Staff in 2008-2014.
-Digital materials in Series 11 were processed by Elena Colon-Marrero in June 2015 and finding aid was updated.
+Digital materials were processed by Elena Colon-Marrero in June 2015 and finding aid was updated.
 The December 2018 accession was processed by Kelly Bolding in June 2019, at which point the finding aid was updated and materials were intellectually integrated into existing topical series.
+The collection was reprocessed to include the 2023 accession and the finding aid was updated in July 2023 by Caitlin Abadir-Mullally.

 A box of David Sweetman research files that accompanied the 2008 donation was separated and recycled, except for a typed draft of Chapter 1 of an unpublished Sweetman manuscript.
 No materials were separated from the 2014 donation or the 2018 donation.
 No information about appraisal is available for other donations.